square/connect-api-examples/connect-examples/v2/node_payment/README.md

 with both your sandbox and production credentials.
 <b>WARNING</b>: never upload `config.json` with your credentials/access_token.

+* Ensure you have npm installed (`npm -v` in your terminal).
+If not please follow the instructions for your OS: https://www.npmjs.com/get-npm

 * Open your terminal and type the following to install the packages:
 ```
 npm install